Madzivhandila/Agile-Scrum/README.md

 # Table of contents for my ReadMe.md file.

-      1.Introduction
+      1. Introduction
-      2.Repositories for Each Project
+      2. Repositories for Each Project
-      3.Project and Repository Integration
+      3. Project and Repository Integration
-      4.Branching Strategy
+      4. Branching Strategy
-      5..gitignore
+      5. .gitignore
-      6.Storage of Credentials and Sensitive Information
+      6. Storage of Credentials and Sensitive Information

 Welcome to the repository for the CMPG 323 Overview project.
 This repository serves as a single point for managing CMPG 323 projects, assignments, and training.